Handling external resources

 The more external resources loaded on your site, the greater the chance that your website will load slowly.

-It's not possible for WP Rocket to optimize every external resource completely, but the following features can help:
+It's not possible for WP Rocket to optimize all external resources completely.

 Browser caching and compression